weecology/DeepTreeAttention/README.md

 # DeepTreeAttention
 [![Build Status](https://travis-ci.org/weecology/DeepTreeAttention.svg?branch=master)](https://travis-ci.org/weecology/DeepTreeAttention)

-Implementation of Hang et al. 2020 [Hyperspectral Image Classification with Attention Aided CNNs](https://arxiv.org/abs/2005.11977) for tree species prediction
+Implementation of Hang et al. 2020 [Hyperspectral Image Classification with Attention Aided CNNs](https://arxiv.org/abs/2005.11977) for tree species prediction.
+This repo first reproduces the work using the Houston2018 open source benchmark and then applies it to NEON trees.
+The two workflows differ in that the goal of the Houston2018 is to predict every cell in a raster, whereas the NEON trees are first predicted based on object detection.
+The goal is then to predict a single label per predicted tree box.

 # Model Architecture